 Parks and reserves established under the NSW National Parks and Wildlife Act 1974 need to have a plan of management.
 The plan includes information on important reserve values and provides directions for future management.
 Once the plan is adopted, no management operations can be undertaken in the reserve unless they are consistent with the plan.

-Why is a new plan being prepared?
+Why was a new plan being prepared?

 The current plan of management was adopted in 1996, and many things have changed since then.
 The draft plan responds to these changes and new information about the reserve values and management considerations.